Last Updated: June 12, 2021

 - The average primary meal portion size increased by 124% between 1986 and 2016.

-- All of the top ten fast-food brands globally in 2019 have their roots in the United States.
+- All of the top ten fast food brands globally in 2020 have their roots in the United States.

 - China is the largest market for KFC outside of the United States.

-- McDonald’s is the world’s most valuable food brand in 2019.
+- McDonald’s was the world’s most valuable food brand in 2020.

 Did that whet your appetite?
-Then let’s dive right into the global and American fast-casual restaurants industry analysis.
-We’ll start with a short explanation of what the two primary service models within the industry are.
+Then let’s dive right into the global and American fast food industry analysis.

 - Quick Service